JennEYoon/fastai-deep-learning/README.md

 # fastai-dl-study repo

+### To Download, rest of Course 2022 Part 2
+Available in April 2023.

 ### Update Nov 11, 2022:
   * Fastai release stable diffusion notebooks as YouTube videos 9, 9a, 9b, 10.
 See "diffusion-22" folder.
   * Fastai has 2022 version of Part 1 and Part 2 classes from Queensland, Australia.